deepigarg/Image-Classification-Retrieval/README.md

 to 42 categories.
 Available at: https://www.kaggle.com/c/shopee-product-detection-open/data

 #### Models used
-- VGG-16
+- VGG-16 : Used to extract features, which are then used to classify images and also compare cosine similarity between the images.
-- Siamese Neural Network with Contrastive loss
+- Siamese Neural Network with Contrastive loss : Used to compare the similarity between two images and retrieve the top 10 similar images to a given image.